 In addition to this, by forcing the Native Americans onto small plots of land, western developers and settlers could purchase the remaining land.
 The General Allotment Act, also known as the Dawes Act, required that the Indian lands be surveyed and each family be given an allotment of between 80 and 160 acres, while unmarried adults received between 40 to 80 acres; the remaining land was to be sold.
 Congress hoped that the Dawes Act would break up Indian tribes and encourage individual enterprise, while reducing the cost of Indian administration and providing prime land to be sold to white settlers.

-Find Native American Indian Clothing in Ritter, OR
+Find Native American Indian Clothing in Red House, WV

 The Dawes Act proved to be disastrous for the American Indians; over the next decades they lived under policies that outlawed their traditional way of life but failed to provide the necessary resources to support their businesses and families.
 Dividing the reservations into smaller parcels of land led to the significant reduction of Indian-owned land.
 Within thirty years, the tribes had lost over two-thirds of the territory that they had controlled before the Dawes Act was passed in 1887; the majority of the remaining land was sold to white settlers.